-Foreign currency balances have been translated into U.S. dollars as follows: monetary assets and liabilities at exchange rates prevailing at period end; and non-monetary assets and stockholders' equity at historical rates.
+Foreign currency balances have been translated into U.S. dollars as follows: monetary assets and liabilities at exchange rates prevailing at period end; revenue and expenses at average rates for the period; and non-monetary assets and stockholders' equity at historical rates.
 The functional currency of the overseas operations in Tel Aviv, Israel is the local currency.